github/docs/content/rest/guides/using-the-rest-api-to-interact-with-checks.md

 ---
-title: Getting started with the Checks API
+title: Using the REST API to interact with checks
-intro: 'The Check Runs API enables you to build GitHub Apps that run powerful checks against code changes in a repository.
+intro: 'You can use the REST API to build {% data variables.product.prodname_github_apps %} that run powerful checks against code changes in a repository.
 You can create apps that perform continuous integration, code linting, or code scanning services and provide detailed feedback on commits.'
 versions:
   fpt: '*'
   ghes: '*'